framephil/passphrase.school/README.md

 ## How to Use

-Visit passphrase.school to use this tool, or download it locally and just open index.html
+Visit [passphrase.school](https://passphrase.school) to use this tool online, or download the repository and open index.html to run it locally.

 ## Development

 This project was built using GitHub Copilot, demonstrating how AI-assisted development can help create specialized tools for educational environments.
+The wordlist is stored in a CSV format for easy maintenance and updates.

 ## Contributing

 Feel free to fork the repository and submit pull requests for any improvements or features you would like to add.
+Some ideas for contributions:

+- Word list improvements
+- Enhanced accessibility features

 ## License